zalando/skipper/docs/kubernetes/ingress-controller.md

 help a significant amount of teams that run a bunch of small services.
 Skipper predicates and filters are a powerful abstraction and can enhance the system easily.
-The user has 2 annotations to add predicates and filters to their ingress, which is easy accessible and powerful.
+The user has 2 annotations to add predicates and filters to their ingress, which is easily accessible and powerful.

 ### Comparison with service mesh